kr4g/Klotho/README.md

 Lo there, friend.  *Friður sé með þér!*

-Welcome to the world of `AlloPy`.
+Welcome to the world of AlloPy.

-Whether you know the path in which you seek or if you are but a curious wanderer, the five spirits of `AlloPy` will guide you in your journey.
+Whether you know the path in which you seek or if you are but a curious wanderer, the five spirits of AlloPy will guide you in your journey.

 Know their names, know their powers.
 Discover how, from their internal harmony, you can marshal the forces of computation and learn the ways of *extemporal* multimedia metacomposition.